Una and the Lion: Reverse

 The reverse of the coin is a depiction of Queen Victoria walking to the left of a lion.
-The Latin phrase DIRIGE DEUS GRESSUS MEOS. - "May God direct my steps".
+There is also a Latin phrase, DIRIGE DEUS GRESSUS MEOS. - "May God direct my steps".
 There is also a variant of the inscription with DIRIGIT instead of DIRIGE.
 Underneath the lion are the Roman numerals (1839).

 The same Latin inscription appears on the 2012 Royal Mint £5 Crown, minted to commemorate the Diamond Jubilee of Queen Elizabeth II.

 The reverse design, with a Roman numeral date of and then "2000 AD." below instead of Wyon's signature, was used for a silver one ounce coin of the Milestones of the Millennium series.

 The depiction of the young Queen as Lady Una (a character from Edmund Spenser's poem The Faerie Queene, from 1590) was seen at the time as a bold design decision as it was the first occasion when a British monarch had been depicted on a coin as a fictional character.
 Queen Victoria, as Una, is depicted holding a sceptre while the lion, Lady Una's guardian, represents England.